 As an example, here’s what PG&E time-of-use structure looks like during the winter:

 In the summertime, an additional “partial-peak” tier is introduced with rates between those charged during off-peak and peak hours.

 But the real concern isn’t the structure, but the rates that are charged, and the fact that as of 2019, all PG&E customers will be shifted to time-of-use pricing, and the old price tiers will be discontinued entirely.

 What can you expect to pay when you’re shifted to time-of-use pricing?
 Well, during the winter months, the off-peak rate is currently 20 cents/kWh, and the peak rate is 22 cents/kWh.
 In the summer, rates go higher: Off-peak costs 21.2 cents/kWh, partial peak costs 23.9 cents/kWh, and peak costs 26.3 cents/kWh.
 Compared to the current Tier 1 rate, these represent a price increase of up to 31.6%.
 And these are the rates that you’ll be charged, regardless of how much electricity you use.

 The takeaway of all of this is that you need to start finding ways to reduce your energy consumption as soon as possible, before your electricity bills start to truly skyrocket in 2019.

-At Gilmore Heating Air & Solar, we give homeowners many different ways to make their homes more energy efficient and reduce their electricity bills.
-Whether it’s installing new insulation, upgrading to a new energy efficient HVAC system, or even going green with a new home solar system, we have the expertise and experience to help you improve your home.
+At Gilmore Heating Air & Plumbing, we give homeowners many different ways to make their homes more energy efficient and reduce their electricity bills.
+Whether it’s installing new insulation, upgrading to a new energy efficient HVAC system we have the expertise and experience to help you improve your home.
 And if you don’t know what the best route is for reducing your energy costs, we can help with that too.
 Just call us for a Home Energy Audit, and our experts will examine your home and identify the major culprits responsible for your out-of-control energy costs.